Integrations/Channel Managers

 Native two-way integration with your channel manager.
 One push per decision.
 Audit-trailed, group-aware, OTA-ready.

 When you accept a rate in Peaqplus — from the Pricing Calendar, the Pricing Map, or the Pricing Engine — it flows to your channel manager.
-The channel manager propagates to every OTA you sell on.
+The channel manager passes it on to every OTA you sell on.
 The whole loop runs without anyone exporting a CSV.

 We integrate with the channel manager you're on.

-Whatever CHM you're using today, the connection is two-way: Peaqplus pushes rate decisions to it; the CHM pushes back the channel topology so Peaqplus's pool definitions stay in sync.
-Configured once during onboarding, the platform routes through the correct adapter automatically.
+Whatever CHM you're using today, the connection is two-way: Peaqplus pushes rate decisions to it; the CHM sends back your channel structure so Peaqplus stays in step with how you actually sell.
+Configured once during onboarding — after that, every push finds its own way automatically.

-• Two-way sync — rates out, channel topology in
+• Two-way sync — rates out, channel structure in

 • Standard industry protocols supported — connector picked per hotel